What To Do With Green Tomatoes—Including Recipes!

 Now separate your healthy, clean tomatoes into two piles.

-1. Tomatoes that have are showing any hint of color, usually at the blossom end of the fruit, have a good chance of ripening indoors, off the vine.
-Full-sized, darker green fruits may also ripen but will take a little longer – up to several weeks.
+1. Tomatoes showing any hint of color, usually at the blossom end of the fruit, have a good chance of ripening indoors off the vine.
+Full-sized, darker green fruits may also ripen but will take a little longer—up to several weeks.

-2. Our second pile of tomatoes are paler green.
-There’s next to no chance of these ripening to maturity, so we’ll be using them up in some green tomato recipes later on.
+2. Our second pile of tomatoes is paler green.
+Since there’s little chance of them ripening to maturity, we’ll use them in some green tomato recipes later.

 Unripened green tomatoes on the vine